 Who Needs Thumbs?

 There were a few physical attributes about Billy Martin, which I latched onto when I first met the man.
 He picked me as his demonstration dummy that first summer, because I was about his height.
 The first thing I noticed is that he had a remarkable way of hooking my arm.
 He didn’t grab it, exactly, because he was missing his right thumb.
 (Apparently Martin lost his thumb in an accident at age 5.)
-He used a hooking motion to pull the opponent and lead them, that was clever and deceptive.
-He told me he had a stronger wrestling grip, because he had no thumb to bend or pry.
-He had me try to escape while standing, with him behind me, and I had a frustrating few minutes trying to escape his clasp, until I finally gave up and reverted to a standing roll.
+Instead he used a hooking motion to pull the opponent and lead them, which proved to be a clever deceptive.
+He told me he had a stronger wrestling grip, because he had no thumb for his opponent to bend or pry.
+He had me try to escape while standing, with him behind me.
+In front of the other wrestlers, I had an embarrassing and frustrating few minutes trying to escape his clasp, until I finally gave up and reverted to a standing roll.
 He still foiled me.

-Martin was always in selling mode.
-He would start off his demonstrations with “This is the best hold in the world,” or “If you only learn one move, learn this one.”
-He was a terrific promoter which was very convincing to us junior high boys.
-He used his Philosophy as much as he used his wrestling techniques.
+During those clinics, Martin was always in selling mode.
+He would start off his demonstrations with a statement like, “This is the best hold in the world,” or “If you only learn one move this week, learn this one.”
+He was a terrific promoter, which was very convincing to us junior high boys.
+He used his Philosophy training as much as he used his wrestling techniques.
 In my notebook I wrote one of his favorite expressions: “You don’t need to out-muscle them.
 You can beat most wrestlers by out-thinking them.”
-It took me years to understand what that meant, but it is a Martin “truism”.
+It took me years to understand what that meant, but it is a Martin “truism.”

 One of the highlights of the clinics was the nightly movie.
 Long before the age of YouTube, we watched grainy black and white 8mm recordings.
 Since the Granby graduates had been extraordinarily successful wrestlers (108 VA State Champions, 6 NCAA Champs, and a two time Olympian) they had some reel to reel footage of their greatest matches.